 We designed a board game about the future of New York City.
 This gives everyone the chance to see the scope of change and cooperation needed to transform the city’s energy demand and supply in time to meet goals for the Paris Agreement.
+As of December, 2022, 248 copies of the physical game are in use around the world.

-A video tutorial for the online game is here.
 Inquiries may be directed to Richard Reiss <firstname.lastname@example.org>.

 Our objective is to give players a quick grounding in what solving climate change actually means, in a physical and social sense, based on demand of energy and the types of renewable or carbon neutral generation that can supply 8 million New Yorkers.
 In the game you play from 2021 to 2035, a turn each year.
 You must balance your budget, your grid stability, and your public opinion to keep the lights on, win elections, and build 16 gigawatts of clean power for the city.
 Then you will have replaced all fossil fuels, provided there is a matching reduction in demand from behavior change and efficiency.